christorreed/ReeditShipManagement/README.md

 		* `Stance:Cruise` Configures the ship to fly a long distance.
 		* `Stance:Docking` Configures the ship to dock (spotlights on, main drives off)
 		* `Stance:Docked` Configures the ship to refuel/recharge at dock.
 	* There are many more stances, and all are fully configurable via the custom data on the RSM PB.
-You can even add or remove new stances from the list there.
+	* You can even add or remove new stances, or rename them to suit your needs.
 * **Toggle hudlcd on and off!**
 	* This plugin is awesome, but sometimes I just want to take a screenshot!
 	* `hudlcd:on`, `hudlcd:off`,  `hudlcd:toggle` now turn all hudlcds on and off.